Joey Bosa

-Joseph Anthony Bosa (/'boʊsə/; born July 11, 1995) is an American professional football defensive end for the Buffalo Bills of the National Football League (NFL).
+Joseph Anthony Bosa (/'boʊsə/; born July 11, 1995) is an American professional football defensive end.
 He played college football for the Ohio State Buckeyes and was selected third overall by the then San Diego Chargers in the 2016 NFL draft, where he was named NFL Defensive Rookie of the Year.
 He is the son of former NFL player John Bosa and the older brother of current NFL player Nick Bosa.

 Early life

 Bosa attended St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he played high school football and basketball for the Raiders.
 He was rated by Rivals.com as a four-star recruit and was ranked as the fourth best defensive end in his class.
 Bosa committed to play college football at Ohio State University in April 2012.

 College career

 As a true freshman in 2013, Bosa started 10 of 14 games, recording 44 tackles and 7.5 sacks.
 He was named a Freshman All-American by the Sporting News and College Football News.
 In 2014, Bosa was named a Unanimous All-American, becoming the 27th Buckeye in 84 years to do so.
 He finished his sophomore year with 13.5 sacks on 55 tackles.
 He earned Big Ten Conference Defensive Player of the Year.

 On July 30, 2015, it was announced that Bosa would be suspended from the first game of the 2015 season with three other Ohio State football players for undisclosed reasons.
 During his junior year, Bosa finished with five sacks and an interception on 47 tackles.
 On December 31, 2015, he announced his intentions to enter the 2016 NFL draft.
 During the 2016 Fiesta Bowl against Notre Dame on January 1, 2016, Bosa was ejected in the first quarter for a targeting penalty when he made a hit on quarterback DeShone Kizer.
 Ohio State won the Bowl game by a score of 44–28.
 After his junior season, he entered the 2016 NFL draft.

 Bosa was a highly decorated Buckeye receiving National and Conference honors beginning his freshman year.
 In 2013, Bosa was named a first-team Freshman All-American as well as selected to the Freshman All-Big Ten first-team.
 In 2014, his sophomore year, he was named Big Ten Defensive Player of the Year, Big Ten Lineman of the Year, First-team All-American, and All-Big Ten, as well as a Lombardi Award finalist.
 He repeated most of the honors his Junior year, falling short of claiming the Nagurski-Woodson Defensive Player of the Year for the second time.